Playboy wins copyright battle over web links to its images

-BRUSSELS Playboy won a legal fight to stop a website from posting links to images published without permission on Thursday, a decision which could have far wider consequences across the internet.
+BRUSSELS (Reuters) - Playboy won a legal fight to stop a website from posting links to images published without permission on Thursday, a decision which could have far wider consequences across the Internet.

 The European Union's top court decided that posting such links infringes copyright when the website doing it is seeking to profit from pictures published without permission.